quickwit-oss/quickwit/docs/internals/sorting.md

 In case of equality between two documents, the GlobalDocId, composed of (SplitId, SegmentId, DocId) is used as a tie breaker.
 It is always used in Ascending order *inside a split*.
 It is used in the same order as the first field *when merging results*
-// TODO is this really the case?
-That's at least what my own tests seems to show.

-If a document doesn't have a value for a sorting field, that document is considered to go after any document which has a value, independantly of sort order.
+If a document doesn't have a value for a sorting field, that document is considered to go after any document which has a value, independently of sort order.
 That is, when sorting the value 1,2 and None, ascending sort would give `[1, 2, None]`, and descending sort would give `[2, 1, None]`.

 If the client does not request sorting, documents are sorted using (DocId, SplitId, SegmentId), in